labratzzz/hosp/README.md

 # hosp

-Another project for a paticular student.
-He had to write a web site for a clinic/hospital so I shortly named project as `hosp`.
+Another project for a particular student.
+He had to write a website for a clinic/hospital, so I shortly named project as `hosp`.
 I also offered him to make a web-application on technologies that I knew and wanted to do some more things with them.

 `master` branch is no more maintained. `hosp-simplefile` is a branch where I rejected idea to implement file entity and service for managing it.